 I LOVE to dress up.
 I often wear sparkly fairy wings and princess crowns around our house just for fun.
-I am not even kidding about this – just ask the Happy Hubby.
+I am not even kidding about this – just ask my husband.
 I think dressing up is a way to use the imagination that God has given us!
 When I was growing up, Halloween was such an exciting opportunity to create and dream!
 I have a hard time saying that this is wrong.
 But I think as a mom I will closely monitor my child’s costume choices.
 Look to Philippians 4:8 for guidance.
 When assessing a costume, have your child evaluate, “Is this costume choice right, pure, lovely, admirable, true, noble, excellent, and praiseworthy?”
 The Bible tells us to think about these things, so I think it’s appropriate to apply our thoughts to our actions.

 *Check out this post for some really cute Bible Costume Ideas!!*

 Question – How should I decorate my home in October?